ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
+Better-Auth with Next.js — A Complete Guide for Modern Authentication - <a href="https://medium.com/@amitupadhyay878/better-auth-with-next-js-a-complete-guide-for-modern-authentication-06eec09d6a64?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Amitupadhyay`**

+<blockquote>Authentication is one of the most essential parts of any modern web application.
+As developers, we often face challenges such as managing…
+Continue reading on Medium »</blockquote>

+<h3>2.
+How to Upgrade Your App from React 18 to React 19 Without Breaking Your Code (A Complete 2025… - <a href="https://javascript.plainenglish.io/how-to-upgrade-your-app-from-react-18-to-react-19-without-breaking-your-code-a-complete-2025-2a0cb51e10bf?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Nesan`**

+<blockquote>Not a member yet?
+Read for FREE
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>3.
+How I Built an End-to-End To-Do App (React + Node) Using Prompt Engineering in the SDLC - <a href="https://javascript.plainenglish.io/how-i-built-an-end-to-end-to-do-app-react-node-using-prompt-engineering-in-the-sdlc-ffa2d4ed74f4?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Christo C`**

+<blockquote>Introduction
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>4.
 What’s New in React Version 19 — A Complete Guide with Examples - <a href="https://medium.com/@connect_56955/whats-new-in-react-version-19-a-complete-guide-with-examples-94551ba362ed?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Velspark Technologies`**